 - Reject the proposal

-Mr. Rao has to take further actions accordingly.
-But supposing the proposal is accepted at the standard premium, Akash (the organisation) will be issued a policy document detailing the terms and conditions, premium amount, commencement date and renewal date for the policy.
+Mr. Rao has to take further action accordingly.
+But suppose accepting the proposal at the standard premium.
+Akash (the organization) will issue a policy document detailing the terms and conditions, premium amount, commencement date, and renewal date for the policy.